 Advisors and Investors

 Physician, Speaker, Citizen-Scientist Astronaut & Aquanaut, Martial Artist

 Chairman of the board of the Tau Zero Foundation

 President / CEO of Space Mining and Resources Coalition,

 If the offering's maximum amount of $1,000,000 is raised:

-This is an offering of Common Stock, under registration exemption 4(a)(6), in Orbital Assembly Corporation.
+This is an offering of Common Stock, under registration exemption 4(a)(6), in Above: Space Development Corporation, doing business as Orbital Assembly.
 This offering must raise at least $10,000 by April 22, 2021 at 12:59am ET.
 If this offering doesn’t reach its target, then your money will be refunded.
-Orbital Assembly Corporation may issue additional securities to raise up to $1,000,000, the offering’s maximum.
+Orbital Assembly may issue additional securities to raise up to $1,000,000, the offering’s maximum.